rynchin/clusterattention/blog/blog.md

 # References

-1. Katharopoulos, A., et al. "Transformers are RNNs: Fast autoregressive transformers with linear attention."
-ICML 2020.
+1. Katharopoulos, A., Vyas, A., Pappas, N., & Fleuret, F. (2020).
+Transformers are RNNs: Fast autoregressive transformers with linear attention.
+In Proceedings of the 37th International Conference on Machine Learning (ICML).
-2. Choromanski, K., et al. "Rethinking attention with performers."
-ICLR 2021.
+2. Choromanski, K., Likhosherstov, V., Dohan, D., Song, X., Gane, A., Sarlós, T., et al. (2021).
+Rethinking attention with performers.
+In Proceedings of the International Conference on Learning Representations (ICLR).
-3. Kitaev, N., Kaiser, Ł., & Levskaya, A. "Reformer: The efficient transformer."
-ICLR 2020.
+3. Kitaev, N., Kaiser, Ł., & Levskaya, A. (2020).
+Reformer: The efficient transformer.
+In Proceedings of the International Conference on Learning Representations (ICLR).
-4. Vyas, A., Katharopoulos, A., & Fleuret, F. “Fast Transformers with Clustered Attention.”
-NeurIPS 2020.
+4. Vyas, A., Katharopoulos, A., & Fleuret, F. (2020).
+Fast transformers with clustered attention.
+In Advances in Neural Information Processing Systems (NeurIPS).
-5. Child, R., Gray, S., Radford, A., & Sutskever, I. "Generating long sequences with sparse transformers." arXiv:1904.10509, 2019.
+5. Child, R., Gray, S., Radford, A., & Sutskever, I. (2019).
+Generating long sequences with sparse transformers. arXiv preprint arXiv:1904.10509.
-6. Beltagy, I., Peters, M. E., & Cohan, A. "Longformer: The long-document transformer." arXiv:2004.05150, 2020.
+6. Beltagy, I., Peters, M. E., & Cohan, A. (2020).
+Longformer: The long-document transformer. arXiv preprint arXiv:2004.05150.
-7. Zaheer, M., et al. "Big bird: Transformers for longer sequences."
-NeurIPS 2020.
+7. Zaheer, M., Guruganesh, G., Dubey, A., Ainslie, J., Alberti, C., Ontañón, S., et al. (2020).
+Big bird: Transformers for longer sequences.
+In Advances in Neural Information Processing Systems (NeurIPS).
-8. Courbariaux, M., Hubara, I., Soudry, D., El-Yaniv, R., & Bengio, Y. "Binarized Neural Networks: Training Neural Networks with Weights and Activations Constrained to +1 or −1." arXiv:1602.02830, 2016.
+8. Courbariaux, M., Hubara, I., Soudry, D., El-Yaniv, R., & Bengio, Y. (2016).
+Binarized neural networks: Training neural networks with weights and activations constrained to +1 or −1. arXiv preprint arXiv:1602.02830.

 # Appendix